 |Has the option to play with grayscale (hues of gray) in addition to black and white.

-|Comprises more dummy content.||Consists of actual content in the form of headlines, subheads, and more.
+|It consists of actual content in headlines, subheads, and more.

 |Serves more as a mid-way benchmark between the initial idea and the final design.

 |Easy to modify as per your requirements and can even be discarded easily to start all over again, without much fuss.

 |As a non-technical viewer, you can easily understand this type of wireframe and provide your inputs or feedback.

-|They just provide an overview of how the app interface would look and function.
+|They provide an overview of how the app interface would look and function.

 So, you have seen the importance of wireframing during the app design process.
 It proves to be your ally in offering the best interface, more innovative navigation, and a greater user experience for your app or software users.
-While low-fidelity wireframes enable you (as the client) to offer timely feedback and get things right at the initial stage with your app or software development company, high-fidelity ones offer more value and clearer visibility of how the final design needs to look (or would look like).
+While low-fidelity wireframes enable you (as the client) to offer timely feedback and get things right at the initial stage with your app or software development company, high-fidelity ones provide more value and clearer visibility of how the final design needs to look (or would look like).